orenyomtov/teleburn/README.md

-# teleburn
+# Teleburn - Welcoming NFTs to Bitcoin

-Welcoming NFTs to Bitcoin
+This is the source code for [teleburn.wtf](https://teleburn.wtf), a website that allows you to teleburn your Ethereum NFTs into ordinal inscriptions on Bitcoin.